HIV and AIDS Information

 - You would feel less stress if you knew for certain whether you are infected.

 HIV counseling and testing are available at many public health clinics at little or no cost.
 You do not have to use your real name, and all information is confidential.
-For HIV counseling and testing site locations, consult a counselor in the Educational Planning, Counseling and Completion Center or call:
+For HIV counseling and testing site locations, consult a counselor in the Center for Advising, Career, and Transfer, or call: